Skip to main content

 Your college interview is another way to improve your prospects of admissions.
 Treat interviews seriously by preparing for them—prepare for common questions, know how to dress, ask the right questions yourself, and be sure to demonstrate a mature, college-ready attitude.

-In addition to the major metrics, a handful of smaller factors also are considered in college admissions.
+In addition to the primary metrics mentioned above, a handful of smaller factors also are considered in college admissions.

 Financial Need: Depending on what schools you’re applying to, your financial need can factor into admissions decisions.
-Need-blind colleges do not consider financial need in admissions, but need-aware schools do consider it.
+Need-blind colleges do not consider financial need in admissions, but need-aware schools do.
 Hypothetically, at need-aware colleges, an admissions officer can use a student’s ability to pay to make a selection between two competitive candidates.

-Major: In general, your intended major will not play a significant role in admissions decisions, with the exception being students applying for competitive programs or different schools within a university.
-For example, the University of Washington has had an acceptance rate around 50% in recent years, but the rate for the computer science program is 25% for Washington residents, and just 2% for out-of-state applicants, which is even more selective than the overall rate at schools like Stanford and MIT.
+Intended Major: In general, your intended major will not play a significant role in admissions decisions, with the exception being students applying for competitive programs or different schools within a university.
+For example, the University of Washington has an acceptance rate around 50% for Washington residents, but the rate for direct admission into the computer science program is 25% for Washington residents (and just 2% for out-of-state applicants, which is even more selective than the overall rate at schools like Stanford and MIT!).

 Elements of a Balanced College List

 There is no magic number for how many colleges you should apply to.
-The College Board—the organization that administers the SAT—recommends between five and eight, while a 2015 report from the NACAC found that 36% of enrolled first-time freshmen had applied to seven or more colleges.
-A safe bet is to apply to at least 8 colleges, consisting of 2 reach schools, 4 target schools, and 2 safety schools.
+The College Board—the organization that administers the SAT—recommends between 5 and 8, while a report from the NACAC found that 36% of enrolled first-time freshmen had applied to 7 or more colleges in 2017.
+A safe bet is to apply to at least 8 colleges, with those 8 consisting of 2 reach schools, 4 target schools, and 2 safety schools.

 How to Find Schools for Your College List